 For travellers, the place you stay can make or break your trip.
 Consider it carefully.

 You can still have this great experience with AirBnB, but there's no assurance that your host will be sociable, ready to hop out for a coffee, and connect you with the locals.
 With Outsite, community is a guarantee.
 A far cry from the eerie silence of hotel hallways, every Outsite and some Airbnb listings often come livened with the sound of laughter and the delicate “ping” of Facebook friends being added.

 Authenticity is an often overlooked feature - the authenticity of staying in a real home instead of a room mimicking a home.
-It’s the difference between staying at an Outsite beach villa where you can walk to the local hangout with your new friends, and staying on the 52nd floor of a building, taking a taxi to the museum, and having coffee in the lobby.
+It’s the difference between staying at Outsite's beach villa where you can walk to the local hangout with your new friends, and staying on the 52nd floor of a building, taking a taxi to the museum, and having coffee in the lobby.
 AirBnB can be hit or miss - if you're renting out a room, it's hard to tell whether the property is being used as a cash cow, churning out bookings, or it's a well-designed space, built for location independent workers looking to live like a local, whilst working.

 Consistency is another important factor.
 While Outsite doesn't have the large number of locations that Airbnb has (yet), Outsite offers consistency.
 When you book Outsite or a hotel, you know what you are getting - but when you book a hostel or Airbnb, it's often a toss up as to the cleanliness and comfort of your room.
-Additionally, for workers on the go - it is rare to find a fully-equipped workspace in a hostel or Airbnb.
+Who will the other guests be?
+How easy will the check-in process be if I arrive late?

 Work Ready: Because Work Can't Wait

 Since Outsite locations are made for flexible professionals, wifi and a solid place to work are top priorities.
 A happy affect is that most others staying at Outsite are professionals looking for the same thing you are.
-You can probably guess at the collaborations, friendships, and projects that string from such a well.
+You can probably guess at the collaborations, friendships, and projects that string from such as well.